yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 not imperative.

 Thus, this "micro" prefix is not really about the size of the tasks a manager keeps under control.
-It is about what a manager wants to see inside them&mdash;a black box or a glass box under a **microscope**.
+It is about what a manager wants to see inside them&mdash;a black box or a glass box under a _microscope_.

-{% quote A good manager pays extreme attention to defining quality standards for my work %}
+{% quote A good manager pays extreme attention to defining quality standards for my work. %}

 A good manager doesn't care about what I'm doing now, what tasks I'm working on, or what my plans, problems, and risks are.
-Instead, a good manager cares about my **results**, to a very specific level of details.
+Instead, a good manager cares about my _results_, to a very specific level of details.
 A good manager pays extreme attention to defining quality standards for my work, clearly explaining expectations to me, and explicitly defining the rules of failure and success.
 A good manager makes the path ahead of me very clear.
 With a good manager, I know exactly what results are expected and what will happen if I fail or succeed.

-Thus, to be a good manager, you should never tell your subordinates **how** to complete their tasks.
-Instead, you should define **what** solutions and results are expected.
+Thus, to be a good manager, you should never tell your subordinates _how_ to complete their tasks.
+Instead, you should define _what_ solutions and results are expected.
 And, of course, what will happen in the case of success or failure.